 Look first at the amounts passed.
 Figure 6 shows the distribution of the amount passed, given that guarantees were offered in the Optional and Nonbinding treatments.
-Here we see evidence of the expected equivalence.
+Here, we see evidence of the expected equivalence.
 First, compare the solid black bars for Satisfaction Guarantee and the solid grey bars for Optional Guarantee.
 These two are quite similar.
 If anything, those in the Optional condition are more generous than those in which the guarantee is required.
-Depending on the test used, the difference between these two conditions is either not significant.28
+Depending on the test used, the difference between these two conditions is either not significant or marginally significant.28

-Next in Figure 6 compare the white bars for Trust to the striped bars for Nonbinding Guarantee.
-Again we see the predicted similarity-the two are not significantly different by any of the tests used.29 Across the two sets, however, Trust and Nonbinding treatments are different from both Satisfaction and Optional
+Next, in Figure 6, compare the white bars for Trust to the striped bars for Nonbinding Guarantee.
+Again, we see the predicted similarity-the two are not significantly different by any of the tests used.29 Across the two sets, however, Trust and Nonbinding treatments are different from both Satisfaction and Optional treatments.30 This reinforces what was found in Table 2: that player 1 is treating the nonbinding guarantees as meaningless.